Codxpy/Codxpy/README.md

 - 👋 Hi, I’m @Codxpy
 - 👀 I’m interested in Python ,web development
 - 🌱 I’m currently learning Python,Html
-- 💞️ I’m looking to collaborate on Anyone😂
+- 💞️ I’m looking to collaborate with Anyone😂
 - 📫 How to reach me
                     use this code:
                                   import webbrowser as web